 Charlie and the two lads were seated at a table by the fire, tucking in to what is now called a 'Full English' breakfast when the door burst open and Ben skidded to a halt against the bar.
 "Quick," says he, "give me a large brandy."
 Peter, who was behind the bar, happily obliged.
 Charlie looked up at his brother.
 "Good God, Ben, what on Earth's the matter.
 You look like you've seen a ghost."
 Ben emptied the brandy goblet before replying.
 "You'll all think I'm mad but I'm certain I've been having a conversation with a horse."
 He related the happenings of the last few minutes whilst Peter refilled the empty brandy goblet.

 "Ah...." said Peter, "that would a' been one of old George's 'orses.
 He used to plough with 'em before he retired, like.
 Were it the brown un?"
 Ben looked at Peter in a befuddled sort of way "Err.... yes, it was."
 Peter laughed....
 "Well then," he said, "I'm thinking that it's yer lucky day."
 "Why?" asked Ben.
 "Doesn't the grey one talk?" and then mentally kicked himself for asking such a daft question.

 "Oh..arrr", said Peter.
-"He can be right conversational when he puts his mind to it.... but 'e know bugger all about steam engines."
+"She can be right conversational when she puts her mind to it.... but she know bugger all about steam engines."